 After a long set of trainings, we know what disciplines is each sportsman best in and what type of medal he (or she) will get in each of these disciplines.
-Your task is to distribute sportsmen among disciplines so that they will receive as many platinum medals as possible.
-From the distributions with equal amount of platinum medals, select one with the maximum number of gold medals, and so on down to aluminum.
+Your task is to distribute sportsmen among disciplines so that they will receive as many gold medals as possible.
+From the distributions with equal amount of gold medals, select one with the maximum number of silver medals.
+From the distributions with equal amount of silver medals, select one with the maximum number of bronze medals.
 Rules of the Games don't allow you to send two or more sportsmen to one discipline and you cannot send one sportsman to two or more disciplines.

 The first line of input contains one integer n: number of sportsmen.
 The next n lines contain descriptions of sportsmen, one per line.
-Description of i-th sportsmen consists of an integer $k_i$ (number of disciplines i-th sportsman can take part in) followed by $k_i$ pairs of integers: number of discipline and type of medal this sportsman will receive in this discipline.
-Type 1 means platinum medal, 10 means aluminum.
+Description of i-th sportsmen consists of an integer k_i (number of disciplines i-th sportsman can take part in) followed by k_i pairs of integers: number of discipline and type of medal this sportsman will receive in this discipline.
+Type 1 means gold medal, 2 means silver, 3 means bronze.

-Limits: $1 \le n \le 1000$ , $k_i \ge 1$ , $\sum{i=1}^{n} k_i \le 10000$ , discipline numbers are from 1 to 1000, medal types from 1 to 10.
+Limits: $1 \le n \le 50$, $k_i \ge 1$, $\sum{i=1}^n k_i \le 100$, discipline numbers are from 1 to 50, medal types from 1 to 3.

-On the first line of output, print ten numbers: the amount of medals of each type the nation can receive, starting from platinum.
+On the first line of output, print three numbers: the amount of medals of each type the nation can receive, starting from gold.
 On the second line, print n numbers: for each sportsman print the number of discipline he (or she) should take part in, or zero if corresponding sportsman shouldn't take part in any.
 If there is more than one optimal solution, print any one of them.

 medals.in medals.out

-5 2 1 1 0 0 0 0 0 0
+5 2 1 1

-2 1 1 2 1 2 0 1 3 4
+2 1 1 2 1 20134

 2 2 2 3 3

 1 1 2

 1 3 3

 1 4 1